Alan Griffin (basketball): Personal life

 Griffin is the son of Adrian Griffin and Audrey Sterling.
-His father played in the NBA for nine years before becoming a coach in the league, and he is currently an assistant coach for the Toronto Raptors.
+His father played in the NBA for nine years.
 His mother was an All-American who ran track for Seton Hall.
 Griffin's younger brother, AJ, Selected in the 16th pick in the 2022 draft.
 He has an older sister, Vanessa, and his younger sister, Aubrey, plays college basketball for UConn.